Sacral Authority Human Design Explained

 How Sacral response works

-Sacral response often happens best when there is something specific to respond to.
+That’s why people with Sacral Authority do best when there’s something specific to respond to:

 Instead of trying to invent the answer from the mind, you respond to what life presents.